 This class provides a detailed overview of the technology used, and also clearly explains how the technology is applied in the field of emergency management.
-Students will learn how to utilize technology in emergency planning, response, recovery and mitigation efforts and they'll uncover the key elements that must be in place for technology to enhance the emergency
+Students will learn how to utilize technology in emergency planning, response, recovery and mitigation efforts and they'll uncover the key elements that must be in place for technology to enhance the emergency management process.
+Course overviews include: Web Emergency Operations Center (EOC), using technology with training and exercises, reverse 911 notification systems, video conferencing/ downlinks and Geographic Information System (GIS)/ Global Positioning System (GPS) capabilities.

-HSEM 157: Public Information Officer
+HSEM 157 : Public Information Officer

 The course is designed to train participants for coordinating and disseminating information released during emergency operations and for assisting in the scheduling and coordination of news conferences and similar media events.
 After completing this course the student will have met the sections required for Public Information Officer as outlined by NFPA 1035